 ERFA helps to design projects that are community-owned.
 We seek to harness the existing assets, capacities, and strengths of a community towards achieving sustainable community-development.

 ERFA provides feedback and training.

+Programs report and funds are disbursed quarterly.
 The program staff listen to the community and help them design projects to address their needs.
+The program submits a program design and funding application to ERFA.